 According to the American Library Association, "more than 60 education and library research studies have produced clear evidence that school library programs staffed by qualified school librarians have a positive impact on student academic achievement.
 School library programs foster critical thinking, providing students with the skills they need to analyze, form, and communicate ideas in compelling ways."

 At Eagle Hill School, Librarian Ann Chase has created an atmosphere that is conducive to learning and exploration.
 Couches are intermingled with chairs and tables.
-A large fish tank hums quietly in one corner, while students discover the latest learning software on computers at the other end of the room.
 The librarian collaborates closely with teachers to help our students:

 - become information literate